yuminhhuang/waymo_open_dataset_loader/README.md

 This tools will create a preprocessed dataset with:
 - training set:
   - 798 sequences
-  - 158081 pointclouds
+  - 158081 pointclouds in `process/training/pointcloud`
-  - 23691 key pointclouds
+  - 23691 key pointclouds in `process/training/pointcloud_key`
-  - 23691 labels
+  - 23691 labels in `process/training/semantic`, `process/training/instance`
-- valisation set:
+- validation set:
   - 202 sequences
-  - 39987 pointclouds
+  - 39987 pointclouds in `process/validation/pointcloud`
-  - 5976 key pointclouds
+  - 5976 key pointclouds in `process/validation/pointcloud_key`
-  - 5976 labels
+  - 5976 labels in `process/validation/semantic`, `process/validation/instance`
 - testing set:
   - 16 sequences
-  - 3101 pointclouds
+  - 3101 pointclouds in `process/validation/pointcloud`

-Besides, the corresponing `poses` are generated.
-If you want to include more information from dataset to facilitate your task, change preoprocess.py just like how `poses` do and change dataset.py acorrddingly.
+The lidar `calibration` for each sequence is generated in `process/[training/validation/testing]/calibration`, which is used during range projection.
+Besides, the corresponing `pose` for each `poinctcloud` is generated in `process/[training/validation/testing]/pose`, which is currently not used in this tool but can be used in odometry or localization tasks.
+If you want to include more information from dataset to facilitate your tasks, add some codes to `preoprocess.py` just like how `pose` does and change `dataset.py` acorrddingly.

+The generated `pointcloud` only use the first return of LiDAR scans, as the second return have points much lesser than the first return.
+For the case you really need the second return you should change the code acorrddingly.

 # Waymo Open Dataset
 [Dataset](https://waymo.com/open/) [Download](https://waymo.com/open/download/) [Documentation](https://github.com/waymo-research/waymo-open-dataset)